microsoft/vscode-docs/docs/python/debugging.md

     RuntimeError: release unlocked lock
     ```

-- If you're working with a multi-threaded app that uses native thread APIs (such as the Win32 `CreateThread` function rather than the Python threading APIs), it's presently necessary to include the following code at the top of whatever file you wish debug:
+- If you're working with a multi-threaded app that uses native thread APIs (such as the Win32 `CreateThread` function rather than the Python threading APIs), it's presently necessary to include the following source code at the top of whichever file you wish to debug:

     ```python
     import ptvsd